 What Does Princess Diana's Will Say?

-When Diana, Princess of Wales died in a car crash on that warm night in Paris on August 31, 1997, she was all of 36 years old.
-The princess had been divorced from her first and only husband, Prince Charles, for exactly one year and three days and left behind two young sons, William Arthur Philip Louis, known as Prince William, who was born on June 21, 1982, and Henry Charles Albert David, known as Prince Harry, who was born on September 15, 1984.
+When Diana, Princess of Wales died in a car crash on that warm August night in Paris in 1997, she was all of 36 years old.
+She had been divorced from her first and only husband, Prince Charles, for exactly one year and three days and she left behind two young sons, William Arthur Philip Louis, known as Prince William, and Henry Charles Albert David, known as Prince Harry.

-Beneficiaries of Princess Diana's 1993 Will and 1996 Codicil
+The Beneficiaries of Princess Diana's 1993 Will and a 1996 Codicil

 Apparently, Princess Diana's mother and sister didn't like the provisions of the will because in December 1997, only a few months after the princess's death, the co-executors were able to obtain a secret variation order from the High Court of Justice.

-Under the terms of "The Arrangement" approved by the High Court, Princess Diana's estate ended up being distributed as follows:
+Under the terms of "The Arrangement" approved by the High Court, Princess Diana's estate ended up being distributed differently.

-- The Residuary Estate.
-The balance of the estate referred to as the "Residuary Estate," was left in equal shares to Prince William and Prince Harry, with the shares being held in trust until each prince reaches the age of 30.
-However, when each prince turned 25, he was given access to all of the income from his trust as well as the power to change the final disposition of his trust if anything remains at the time of his death.
-Now that both Prince William and Prince Harry have reached the age of 30 (Prince William turned 30 on June 21, 2012, and Prince Harry turned 30 on September 15, 2014), they each inherited their share of the Residuary Estate outright and free of further trust.
-It is estimated that at the time of each prince's 30th birthday, their shares of the Residuary Estate were worth £10 million each, or about $16 million U.S. dollars.
+Both Prince William and Prince Harry have reached the age of 30.
+Prince William turned 30 on June 21, 2012, and Prince Harry turned 30 on September 15, 2014.
+They each inherited their share of the residuary estate outright and free of further trust.
+It's estimated that at the time of each prince's 30th birthday, their shares of the residuary estate were worth £10 million each or about $16 million U.S. dollars.